alexanderatallah/window.ai/README.md

 Note that `generateText` will return an array, `Output[]`, that only has multiple elements if `numOutputs > 1`.

+This **does not guarantee that the length of the return result will equal `numOutputs`**.
+If the model doesn't support multiple choices, then only one choice will be present in the array.

 ### Functions

 The Window API is simple.
 Just a few functions: